tips for saving money on college textbooks

 Use a Student Advantage Discount Card.
 The Student Advantage Discount Card is the nation's most widely accepted student discount program.
 Cardholders get discounts at thousands of locations around campuses nationwide and online.
 So not only can you save money on your textbooks, but you can also save money with popular businesses, such as Amtrak, Greyhound, Target.com and more.
 The Student Advantage Discount Card costs $20 a year, so you need to research the businesses that participate in the program to see if the price is worth it in regards to your spending habits.
 Most likely, you will recoup that upfront fee the first few times you use the card allowing you to save money on the rest of your purchases throughout the school year.

 Compare prices.
 The college bookstore isn't your only option for purchasing textbooks.
 Many online vendors, such as half.com, amazon.com, and phatcampus.com, offer textbooks 50-90% cheaper than many campus bookstores.
-To find the best deal available, check out textbook price-comparison engines like cheapesttextbooks.com and bookspy.net.
+To find the best deal available, check out textbook price-comparison engines, such as cheapesttextbooks.com.
 Textbooks.com actually guarantees cash back on some textbooks when you return them at the end of the semester and pays the shipping both ways.
 Shopping at local community bookstores, such as Barnes and Noble, will also save you money on shipping.

 Go digital.
 Electronic books can sometimes cost as much as 60% less than print versions.
-Check with your campus bookstore to see if they offer eBooks or research sites that sell subscriptions to eBooks such as coursesmart.com and ebooks.com.
+Check with your campus bookstore to see if they offer eBooks or research sites that sell subscriptions to electronic books such as ebooks.com.
 You won't be able to resell your eBook at the end of the semester; however, for books that have a low resale value, this could be a viable option.

 Share with a friend.
 Got a friend that is taking one or more of the same classes as you?
 Go in together on the cost of the books and set up a schedule on how to share the books.
 Split the resale earnings at the end of the semester.